spahgettogqot/SaltUtil/README.md

-# SaltUtil
-various gml utilities i have that i sometimes loose so
+various gamemaker functions i use across my games and projects theres probably like 50 variants but i lost them so this is the best i got for now i also comment like a schizo but whatever